Revision, as of September 17, 2025

 The terms of members of the Board of Trustees elected at the Annual Members Meeting shall commence on January 1 following their election.
 Members appointed or elected to the Board to fill vacant positions shall take office immediately upon appointment or election.

-Only those members of the Federation who identify as Jewish, who have attained the age of 18, and are current contributors in good standing with the Federation, shall be eligible for individual membership on the Board of Trustees.
+Only those individuals who are considered “members of the Federation” (see section 3.1), who have attained the age of 18, and are current contributors in good standing with the Federation, shall be eligible for individual membership on the Board of Trustees.

 The Board of Trustees shall meet at such times and in such places as they may determine and not less often than ten (10) times per year.
 Additional meetings shall be held as (a) scheduled by the President,